-Subject to any earlier resignation or removal in accordance with the terms of our Charter, our Bylaws and the Investor Rights Agreement (as defined and discussed below), our Class III directors will serve until this Annual Meeting, our Class I directors will serve until the Annual Meeting of Stockholders to be held in 2025, and our Class II directors will serve until the Annual Meeting of Stockholders to be held in 2026.
-In addition, our Charter provides that at any time when Partners and their Permitted Transferees (each as defined in that certain Investor Rights Agreement, dated as of June 4, 2021, as amended on December 6, 2021, by and among the GigCapital4, Inc. a Delaware corporation and predecessor to the Corporation ("GigCapital4"), the Partners, GigAcquisitions4, LLC, a Delaware limited liability company ("Sponsor"), and any other parties thereto from time to time (as the same may be amended, supplemented, restated or otherwise modified from time to time, the "Investor Rights Agreement")), beneficially own, in the aggregate, less than 50% in voting power of the stock entitled to vote generally in the election of the directors, directors may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
+Subject to any earlier resignation or removal in accordance with the terms of our Charter, our Bylaws and the Investor Rights Agreement (as defined and discussed below), our Class I directors will serve until this Annual Meeting, our Class II directors will serve until the Annual Meeting of Stockholders to be held in 2026, and our Class III directors will serve until the Annual Meeting of Stockholders to be held in 2027.
+In addition, our Charter provides that at any time when Partners and their Permitted Transferees (each as defined in the Investor Rights Agreement (defined below)), beneficially own, in the aggregate, less than 50% in voting power of the stock entitled to vote generally in the election of the directors, directors may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
 However, in any other circumstances our directors may be removed with or without cause by the affirmative vote of a majority in voting power of all outstanding shares of stock entitled to vote thereon, voting together in a single class.